sjmduncan/phraser/Readme.md

 * bottle

-A list of english words is used for the examples in this repository (`english.txt`.
+A list of english words is used for the examples in this repository (`english.txt`).
 You can use any file containing arbitrary lines of text.
-The [demo](https://boulder.pythonanywhere.com) model was built from a list of the names of boulder problems in the castle hill basin (NZ).
+The [demo](https://boulder.pythonanywhere.com) model was built from a list of boulder problem names.